-When you are looking for new clients, your existing network is a great place to start.
+When you are looking for new clients, your existing network is a great place to start too.
 Who could possibly give a more meaningful referral or review than someone who actually knows what it’s like to work with you?
 Assuming you have a good relationship, your current clients are often your most enthusiastic supporters – after all, they want you to do well so that they can keep using your services!
 And your success will definitely rub off on them.

-Ready to expand your business development?
+Ready to boost your business development efforts?

 Our tailored training programs and interactive workshops unleash your team’s full potential, empowering them as individuals so that they can drive organizational growth